pneyrinck/corecontrol/README.md

 #### Quickstart

-The CoreControl system connects things to be controlled by other things.
-For example, an audio mixer can be adjusted by a hardware control surface and/or a touch screen control surface.
-CoreControl uses the model-adapter-view pattern.
-A "data model" is remotely controlled by one or more "surfaces."
-An "adapter" translates between a model and surface.
-CoreControl is built with modern, standards-based technologies including JSON schema, JSON pointers, and web sockets.
+The CoreControl software system connects things to be controlled by other things.
+For example, audio mixer software can be adjusted by a hardware control surface and/or a touch screen control surface.
+Or a coffee machine can expose its data model so that a phone can turn it on when you say "I want coffee."
+CoreControl is designed to be very flexible and powerful so that almost anything can control almost anything.
+CoreControl uses the model-adapter-view pattern (https://en.wikipedia.org/wiki/Model–view–adapter), but uses the term "surface" instead of "view."
+A data "model" is remotely controlled by one or more "surfaces."
+An "adapter" implements a mapping between a model and surface.
+CoreControl is implemented with modern, standards-based technologies including JSON schema, JSON pointers, and web sockets.

-###### Data Models
+###### Models

 CoreControl lets a data model be controlled remotely.
-To connect a data model to CoreControl, just write some code like this C++ example:
+To connect a model to CoreControl, just write some code like this C++ example:

 ```
 #include "corecontrol.h"